delemottelab/string-method-swarms-trajectories/README.md

 ### config.json (optional)
 This JSON file will be loaded as a `` Config`` object defined in **stringmethod/config.py**.
-You can override parameters such as the number of trajectories in a swarm, the maximum number of iterations and if the endpoints should be fixed.
+You can override parameters such as:
+ * swarm_size=int (default: 32).
+The number of trajectories in a swarm.
+ * max_iterations=int (default: 100).
+The maximum number of iterations before the program automatically goes into processing.
+ * fixed_endpoints=true/false (default: false).
+Ff the endpoints should be fixed or not.
+ Fixed endpoints will not be updated between iterations.
+ No swarm trajectories will be launched from the endpoints.
 You can also change the location of the input/output directories.

 ## Running a string simulation